CTSRD-CHERI/cheribuild/README.md

 ### Disk image

-The disk image is created by the `cheribuild.py disk-image` target and can then be used as a boot disk by QEMU.
+The disk image is created by the `cheribuild.py disk-image-<architecture>` target and can then be used as a boot disk by QEMU.
-To boot the pure-capability userspace you can use `cheribuild.py disk-image-purecap` instead.

 In order to customize the disk image it will add all files under (by default) `~/cheri/extra-files/` to the resulting image.
 When building the image cheribuild will ask you whether it should add your